shantel-martinez/shantel-martinez.github.io/Rmd Protocols/Wheat Tissue Culture Screening Optimization Protocol.md

 Author: Shantel A. Martinez

 There are multiple protocols published on how to transform wheat using an Agrobacterium construct.
-Th general method relies on having the original immature embryo cells infected with agrobacterium that contains your gene of interest.
+The general method relies on having the original immature embryo cells infected with agrobacterium that contains your gene of interest.
 Then those cells need to regenerate into a plants.
 The difficulty in wheat, is that regeneration rates are very low.
 For example, you may prep 600 embryos, and only 4 lead to complete regeneration into a new plant.
 On top of the low regeneration efficiency, there is an Agrobacterium infection rate which varies from construct to construct.

 Most protocols transform either Bobwhite or Fielder wheat cultivars.
 However, some studies will need to transform a cultivar locally adapted to the region or a cultivar that expresses a specific gene of interest.
 This protocol is intended to identify the media combination that results in the optimal regeneration rate for your cultivar of interest.
 To achieve this, we will test three published protocols simultaneously: